JupiterOne/map-repo-dependencies/README.md

 `package.json` file as well as the `dependencies.yaml` file if the repository has a `deploy` directory.

 This script currently works with node.js dependencies in package.json only.
-It does not scan for devDependencies.
+Additionally, this script only creates relationships for `dependencies` (not `devDependencies`).

 ## Before Running